carissaeats/carissaeats.github.io/aboutme.md

 My **[beyond page](/beyond){:class="nounderline"}** will share some destinations I’ve been blessed to explore (with food as the highlight), whether it's eating fried quail eggs in Taiwanese night markets or beignets in New Orleans.

 In just a few months, I'll be heading out to [Los Angeles](/losangeleseats){:class="nounderline"} for college.
-Jersey will forever have a spot spot in my heart (I always say, "be back soon" 💛), but I feel lucky to be adding O-Town and LA as new hubs of my blog.
+Jersey will forever have a special spot in my heart, but I feel lucky to be adding Orlando and LA as new hubs for my blog.

 *Photos on this blog are taken by me.
 Please do not repost my photos without my permission.
 My portraits are taken by Antonia (my sister, the one with the glasses in the picture above), but I'll include her food photography from time-to-time.
 Her food photos will always be credited!*